Department website: http://counseling.wvu.edu

 Competency Based Training

 Training in Health Service Psychology in our Ph.D. program is based on the Competency Benchmarks initiative developed in conjunction with the Council of Counseling Psychology Training Programs (CCPTP) and the Council of University Directors of Clinical Psychology (CUDCP).
 They can be found on our website and in our Doctoral Student Handbook.
 Seminal documents and related material can also be found on the APA website at: http://www.apa.org/ed/graduate/benchmarks-evaluation-system.aspx.
 All students are evaluated yearly to document their attainment of the various competencies germane to their level of training within the program.

 Students are accepted for the preliminary study toward the Ph.D. degree upon admission into the program.
 Candidacy for the degree is the next stage in the program of study, and requires the following:

 - Students must complete the prerequisite doctoral coursework with a 3.25 or better grade point average.
 The "Readiness for Practicum" benchmark competencies must be achieved.

 - Passing scores on the written, comprehensive doctoral qualifying examination covering core Profession-Wide and Counseling Psychology Area Specific competencies.
 Once advanced to candidacy for the degree, students are afforded an additional five years to complete all remaining elements of the program of study leading to the Ph.D. in Counseling Psychology.

-A minimum of nine credit-hours requiring 600 on-site clock-hours, and must include at least 200 hours of direct client/patient service and 125 hours of one-to-one supervision by a licensed psychologist.
-Sites available to our students include the Carruth Center for Psychological and Psychiatric Services at WVU, other college counseling centers within a ninety-minute drive, Veterans Medical Centers, medical centers/hospitals, county agencies, community mental health centers, and private practice settings.
+The practicum consists of a minimum of nine credit-hours requiring 600 on-site clock-hours, and must include at least 200 hours of direct client/patient service and 125 hours of one-to-one supervision by a licensed psychologist.
+Sites available to our students include the Carruth Center for Psychological and Psychiatric Services at WVU and other college counseling centers within a ninety-minute drive, Veterans Medical Centers, medical centers/hospitals, county agencies, community mental health centers, and private practice settings.
 All sites must be approved by the program as meeting the standards set forth in the Doctoral Counseling Psychology Handbook.